acgetchell/mundus-atrox/src/journals/thirteenth.md

 2. *Geral* steps toward one of the Hill Giants and hits it for 7 damage.
 He uses his second wind to heal himself a little.
 3. *CoralKing* hits the same Giant with an unarmed attack for 6 damage.
 He also uses patient defense.
 4. *Viker* heals me for 19 HP and everyone else gets 7.
-5. *Tasbros* casts chromatic orb and rolls a 1, triggering some wild magic stuff.
+5. *Tasbros* casts Chromatic Orb and rolls a 1, triggering some wild magic stuff.
 He rolls a 60 and regains his lowest-level spell slot.
 6. I take out a Hill Giant, so there’s only one left.
 7. *Tysnera* uses milf’s acid arrow to attack the last Giant and does 8 damage.
 8. *Calmul* shoots at the Giant and missed.